mlb-ranking/mlb-prediction-engine/docs/project-overview.rst

 Quick Links
 -------
-Links to some of the important sections
+Links to some of the important sections.

 * :ref:`algorithms` - Algorithms for similarity comparisons to be used
 * :ref:`player_model` - Shows which stats will be focused on and why
 * :ref:`simulator_index` - High level synopsis of how the simulator will work